stable-packages/store/README.md

 ## Who needs this

-- library can be used by other libraries, and
+- A library used by other libraries, and
-- library with state, and/or
+- A library with state, and/or
-- library wants to protect its state from modification.
+- A library wants to protect its state from modification.

 ## Why do you need this